 Your bank routing number is useful for anything from signing up for direct deposit to sending money to friends and family.
 Even ordering new checks requires a routing number.
 Almost all financial institutions use routing numbers — even brokerages.

-The routing number has a couple of names, including the ABA number or routing transfer number.
+The routing number has a couple of names, including the ABA number or routing transit number.
 The American Bankers Association created the bank routing number in 1910 so financial institutions wouldn’t get confused as to where funds were supposed to go and where they were supposed to be withdrawn from.
-If you’re an E-Trade customer, you can use the table here to find out your routing number instantly.

 What Is a Routing Number?